estherkimani/delani/README.md

 ### Requirements

-* Either a computer,phone,tablet or an Ipad
+* A computer,phone,tablet or an Ipad

-* An access to the Internet
+* An access Internet

 ### The Installation Process
 ****
 Click on the link below to view the site [https://estherkimani.github.io/delanistudio/]
 ## Technology Used
-* HTML - which was used to build the structure of the pages.
+* HTML

-* CSS - which was used to style the pages including the left aside navigation bar
+* CSS

 * JAVASCRIPT - which has been used for form validation and jQuery